-The participants in the experiment were eight graduate students of our institute.
-Since the participants were used to take lecture, we considered them as specified users in ISO9241-11.
-All participants habitually used computers to work.
-Thus they were accustomed to typing text with a keyboard.
+Participants The participants in the experiment were eight graduate students of our institute.
+Since all participants habitually used computers to work, they were accustomed to typing text with a keyboard.
 None of the participants had experience using a Tablet PC.